sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 ```

-[DZ] making target dir /home/Greetings
+[DZ] making target dir /home/steve/dzil_projects/Greetings
-[DZ] writing files to /home/Greetings
+[DZ] writing files to /home/steve/dzil_projects/Greetings
 [DZ] dist minted in ./Greetings

 ```

 Like `h2xs`, `dzil new` generated a directory with some files inside of it.
 `Dist::Zilla` also reported that it has "minted" a "dist" for us.
 We'll come back to this crypticism later.
-For now, let's plow ahead and open our new `Greetings` directory and see the magic `dzil` has pulled off for us:
+Enter the `Greetings` directory and see the magic `dzil` has pulled off for us:

 ```